Apple iPad MDM cost: Is it worth it?

 Tablets for business running the Android operating system are frequently much less expensive than iPad, and there are great Android devices available for business right now, and plenty of reasons to avoid Apple’s ubiquitous iPad.

 We’ll use the Lenovo K10, an Android tablet designed specifically for the needs of businesses, as our benchmark against the standard Apple iPad on sale in 2022.

 The iPad can be a versatile point of sale system in a small, independent business operating out of a single location.
 A single $330 iPad isn’t your only cost, though.
 You’ll need a mounting stand, payment device (card reader), printer, and possibly a new barcode scanner and cash drawer, too.
-Many vendors are available to support these equipment needs, of course, and compatible accessories are available.
+Many vendors are available to support these equipment needs.

-By choosing a dedicated commercial system — whether a mounted tablet, a mobile handheld (mPoS), or an all-in-one point of sale system (AIO PoS) — you’re able to choose from a wide variety of point of sale solutions running on a variety of platforms.
+By choosing a dedicated commercial device with Android — whether a mounted tablet, a mobile handheld (mPoS), or an all-in-one point of sale system (AIO PoS) — you’re able to choose from a wide variety of point of sale solutions running on a variety of platforms.

 One such platform is Esper.
 We can provide an end to end way to provision, manage, and update your point of sale systems remotely.
 Unlike Apple’s iPad, which runs iOS, Esper’s platform is compatible with Android, an OS used by billions of people worldwide.
 Managing your point of sale, display signage, and kiosks can be accomplished through a single pane of glass, using the hardware and software vendors you choose.

 With Esper, you can choose a tablet like the Lenovo K10, which has a per unit cost around $100 lower than a basic iPad, but retains key features like a 10” HD display, 802.11ac Wi-Fi, Bluetooth 5.0, dual Dolby Audio speakers, and a premium aluminum body design.